samirin33/Minecraft_skin_to_Live2D/README_EN.md

 ## About key bindings and parameters

-As with other Live2D models, facial expression differences and other settings can be made by setting parameters in the facial expression file editor.
+As with other Live2D models, facial expression differences and other settings can be made by setting parameters in the facial Expression Editor.
 The key bindings set at the time of delivery are categorized in the following folders.

 <img src="img/expression_folder.png" width="350px" alt="expression_folder">